astral-projects/gomoku-web/docs/gomoku-backend-api.md

 Information about the responses:

 - All responses have a `Request-Id` header with a unique `UUID` for the request, used for debugging purposes.
-Also if someone report a bug in the future, this header can be used to identify the request.
+Also, if someone reports a bug in the future, this header can be used to identify the request.
 - All responses have a `Content-Type` header with the media type of the response body.

 ## Usage Examples